 Having said all that, there are situations where a parent truly needs to make this a “drop off” event.
 If you are in such a situation, please email Natalie Myers at email@example.com after you register.

 “I thought the math scavenger hunt was lots of fun!”

 The Pi Day Party is an event hosted by Bristol Academy.
-Alison Meredith is the director of Bristol Academy; other members of the leadership team are: Ruth Grunstra, Donna Hensley, Isha Youhas, and Teresa Barker.
+Alison Meredith is the director of Bristol Academy; other members of the leadership team are: Isha Youhas, Teresa Barker, and Ann Monin

 The cost is so low because leaders and businesses in our community are honored to support the goals of this event, and we do not want any parent to choose to not participate due to cost.
-The sponsors of this event include:
+The sponsors of this event, who have generously given cash or in-kind donations, include:

 A donation of any amount is most welcome, and will be used not only to offset our general expenses but also to buy more door prizes and to invest in better Pi Day Parties for future years.
-If your business would like to sponsor this event, or if you would just like to make an anonymous donation, please reach out to our treasurer, Teresa Barker, at firstname.lastname@example.org
+If your business would like to sponsor this event, or if you would just like to make an anonymous donation, please reach out to Natalie Myers, at firstname.lastname@example.org

 For any circle, of any size, the distance around that circle divided by the distance across that circle equals 3.14159. . . pi is an irrational number, so that precise decimal continues infinitely without ever repeating itself.

 About 25 years ago, some Math teachers had an idea.
 Since 3.14 is a common approximation for Pi, why don’t we celebrate “Pi Day” with our students on March 14th?
 The goal was simple: help kids remember that fabulous, fun, irrational number Pi.
 We called it a success if the only thing a student remembered from a Pi Day celebration was:

 (Lazy grammar is purposeful in the below quote.
 This captures what most teenagers would actually say, months after our Pi Day celebration, if someone asked them “What is Pi?”)